enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ![Barplot showing genomic locations associated with SLE variants.](biocondutor-regulatory-genomics-workflow_files/figure-markdown_github/barplot-1.png)

-As expected (Maurano et al. 2012), the great majority of SNPs is located within introns and in intergenic regions.
+As expected \[11\], the great majority of SNPs is located within introns and in intergenic regions.
 For the moment, we will focus on SNPs that are either coding or in promoter and UTR regions, as these can be assigned to target genes rather unambiguously:

 ``` r
 snps_easy <- subset(snps_anno, LOCATION == "coding" | LOCATION == "promoter" | LOCATION == "threeUTR" | LOCATION == "fiveUTR")